samdark/yii2-cookbook/book/scaling.md

 * Any well performing PaaS (Platform as a Service) solution that supports autoscaling, load balancing, and SQL databases such as Google Cloud (Instance Group + Load Balancer) or Amazon AWS (Elastic Beanstalk)
 * Redis or Memcached server.
-Easily launched on most popular PaaS platforms with [Bitnami Cloud](https://bitnami.com/cloud).
+Easily launched on popular PaaS platforms with [Bitnami Cloud](https://bitnami.com/cloud).
 Redis generally performs better over Memcached, so this page will be focusing on working with Redis.
 * Hosted Database server (Most PaaS platforms let you easily launch one i.e. Google SQL).

 ## Making your application Stateless